bihealth/bih-cluster/bih-cluster/docs/overview/job-scheduler.md

 ### `mpi`

+Jobs are not routed automatically to the `mpi` partition but you have to explitely request the partition.
+This is the only partition in which more than one node can be allocated to a job.

 You can submit multi-node jobs into the `mpi` partition.
 The maximum run time is relatively high (14 days) to allow for longer jobs.
 Don't abuse this.